 General

-An externalPropertyFileReferences object contains information that enables a SARIF consumer to locate the external property files (see §3.15.2) that contains the values of all externalized properties associated with theRun.
+An externalPropertyFileReferences object contains information that enables a SARIF consumer to locate the external property files (see §3.15.2) that contain the values of all externalized properties associated with theRun.

 Rationale

 In some engineering environments, a single tool run might analyze hundreds of thousands of files and produce millions of results.
 This causes problems for both producers and consumers of such large SARIF log files: